RedHat-UX/red-hat-design-system/elements/rh-navigation-secondary/docs/30-code.md

 }
 ```

-Your content management system or application integration will need to control the template logic of placing the `current` class  on the appropriate `<a>` element in the nav.
+Your content management system or application integration will need to control the template logic of placing the <code>current</code> class  on the appropriate <code><a></code> element in the nav.

 {% renderCodeDocs hideDescription=true %}{% endrenderCodeDocs %}